sparky322/wordpress_nginx_proxy/README.md

-# 2 wordpress containert with nginx proxy and local host database
+# 2 wordpress containers with nginx proxy and local host database

 Requirements:
 1. You have to install mariadb and create databases on local host via script or yourself